nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Sorting the list of clients : `sort`

-Sorts the list of clients in ClientBook by their names in alphabetical order.
+Sorts the list of clients in ClientBook.

-Format: `sort DIRECTION`
+Format: `sort PROPERTY DIRECTION`

-* Sorts the list of clients according the specified `DIRECTION`.
+* Sorts the list of clients according to the specified `PROPERTY` and `DIRECTION`.
+* The specified `PROPERTY` can be `-n` to sort by name or `-p` to sort by policy.
 * The specified `DIRECTION` can be `-a` for ascending order or `-d` for descending order.

 Examples:
-* `sort -a` sorts the current list of clients in ascending order.
+* `sort -n -a` sorts the current list of clients by name in ascending order.

 ### Exiting the program : `exit`